Use the menu to the left to see faculty in each area of specialization. All faculty appear below, in alphabetical order.

 Charles Clifton, Chuck's area of interest is psycholinguistics.
 He studies how people use their knowledge of linguistic structure to comprehend language that they read or hear.
 He studies both visual and auditory language processing.
 (E-mail)

 Andrew L Cohen, My research interests lie in investigating the building blocks, or features, that underlie perception and exploring how multiple features are combined to determine higher-level cognitive decisions in tasks of perceptual classification, recognition memory, judgment, and identification.
 Formal quantitative models are employed to inform and interpret empirical research.
 (E-mail)

-Michael J. Constantino, Dr. Constantino is an Associate Professor at the University of Massachusetts where he directs his Psychotherapy Research Lab, teaches psychotherapy courses, and supervises clinicians-in-training.
+Michael J. Constantino, Dr. Constantino is an Associate Professor of Clinical Psychology at the University of Massachusetts where he directs his Psychotherapy Research Lab, teaches psychotherapy courses, and supervises clinicians-in-training.
 Across these roles, Dr. Constantino is committed to integrating rigorous science with quality practice and training.
 His research program centers broadly on psychotherapy process, outcome, and integration with adults.
-The focus is on understanding patient, therapist, and relational processes that influence psychosocial treatments, and on the development and systematization of therapeutic interventions that address pantheoretical principles of clinical change (e.g., treatment expectations, the therapeutic alliance, corrective experiences, and resolution of change ambivalence).
+The focus is on understanding patient, therapist, and relational processes that influence psychosocial treatments, and on the development, systematization, and training of therapeutic interventions that address pantheoretical principles of clinical change (e.g., treatment expectations, the therapeutic alliance, corrective experiences, resolution of change ambivalence, and outcomes monitoring and feedback).
 (E-mail)